CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description identifies a clear domain (Shopify via Rube MCP/Composio) and lists relevant entity types, making it reasonably distinctive.
+The description identifies a clear domain (Shopify via Rube MCP/Composio) and lists relevant entity types, giving it good distinctiveness.
 However, it lacks specific concrete actions beyond 'automate tasks' and is missing an explicit 'Use when...' clause that would help Claude know when to select this skill.
-Adding action verbs and trigger guidance would significantly improve it.
+The implementation note about searching tools first, while useful, takes up space that could be used for trigger terms or action specifics.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about Shopify store management, creating/updating products, processing orders, or managing inventory.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about Shopify store management, e-commerce operations, or mentions Shopify products, orders, or inventory.'

-Replace the vague 'Automate Shopify tasks' with specific actions like 'Create and update products, process and fulfill orders, manage customers, adjust inventory levels, organize collections.'
+Replace the vague 'Automate Shopify tasks' with specific actions like 'Create and update products, process orders, manage customers, adjust inventory levels, and organize collections in Shopify.'

 DimensionReasoningScore